orchidsoftware/orchid.software/docs/en/docs/field.md

 ## Group

-A group is used to combine several fields on one line.
+The Group field is used to combine several fields on one line.
+This can be useful for creating compact forms or for aligning fields horizontally.
+To create a Group field, use the `Group::make` method and pass an array of fields as the argument:

 ```php
 Group::make([